Skip to main content

 The groundwater standards for 1,2,4-trichlorobenzene were adopted in Cycle 6 (1995).

-1,2,4-Trichlorobenzene is a man-made chemical used to dissolve materials such as oils, waxes, resins, greases, and rubber.
-Animal studies have shown that high levels of 1,2,4-trichhlorobenzene exposure for prolonged periods of time can cause liver and kidney damage.
+1,2,4-Trichlorobenzene is used to dissolve materials such as oils, waxes, resins, greases, and rubber.
+Studies have shown that exposure to high levels of 1,2,4-trichhlorobenzene exposure can cause liver and kidney damage.

 1,1,1-Trichloroethane

-1,1,1-Trichloroethane (1,1,1-TCA) is a man-made chemical used for metal degreasing, dry-cleaning solvent, and to make other chemicals.
-Animal studies have shown that long-term exposure to high levels of 1,1,1,-TCA can cause liver, lung, and brain damage.
+1,1,1-Trichloroethane is used as a metal degreaser and dry-cleaning solvent.
+Studies have shown that exposure to high levels of 1,1,1-trichloroethane can cause liver, lung, and brain damage.

 1,1,2-Trichloroethane